ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 # Edge cases and limitations

-1. Indices to flat float arrays cannot be taken: the type parameter must be `non_float`.
+1. For block indices to arrays, the array type parameter must be `mod non_float`.
 2. Indices to `[@@unboxed]` records cannot be taken.
-3. An index to a `float` into a flattened float record has an element type `float#`.
+3. An index to a `float` in a flattened float record has an element type `float#`.
 4. Indices to some records containing both values and non-values, and occupying over 2^16 bytes, cannot be created.
-See "Representation of block indices" for details.
+See [Representation of block indices](#Representation-of-block-indices) for details.
 5. Indices to structures with non-default modalities are not supported.
    Specifically, the composition of modalities of the accesses of an `idx_imm` must have the identity modality, while the composition of modalities of the